Romin Madinov

-Romin Rizuly Madinov (Ромин Ризұлы Мадинов, Romin Rizūly Madinov) (born 22 October 1961) is a Kazakh politician who served as a member of the Mazhilis from 1999 to 2016 and was a Chairman of the Agrarian Party from 1999 until it was merged with the Otan party in 2006.
+Romin Rizūly Madinov (Ромин Ризұлы Мадинов; born 22 October 1961) is a Kazakh politician who served as a member of the Mäjilis from 1999 to 2016 and was a Chairman of the Agrarian Party from 1999 until it was merged with the Otan party in 2006.

 Biography

-Born in the village of Qzyltu in the Kokshetau Region of Kazakh SSR, Madinov graduated from the Omsk State University in 1988.
+Born in the village of Qyzyl Tu in the Kokchetav Oblast of Kazakh SSR, Madinov graduated from the Omsk State University in 1988.

 In the mid-1990s, Madinov founded the Agrocenter Company.

 On 6 January 1999, the Agrarian Party held its congress for which Madinov became the chairman.
 It became registered on 16 March 1999 by the Ministry of Justice of Kazakhstan.
-In September 1999, Madinov was elected to the Mazhilis in the 1999 legislative election, winning only 3 seats.
+In September 1999, Madinov was elected to the Mäjilis in the 1999 legislative election, winning only 3 seats.
 On 28 July 2004, the Agrarian Party formed a bloc with the Civic Party.
 Madinov led the bloc which won 11 seats in the 2004 election.

 On 22 November 2006, at the 7th All-Congress of the Agrarian Party, a decision was made to incorporate the party into Otan.
 In the beginning of 2007, Madinov was interviewed by Khabar television channel and said that President Nursultan Nazarbayev should be given the opportunity to rule as much as he wants.
 On 4 July 2007, at the XI Extraordinary Congress of Nur Otan, Madinov was elected to the bureau of the party's Political Council.

 In the 2007 legislative election, Madinov ran as a Nur Otan party candidate.
 The party won 88.41% of the vote and was the only one that overcame the 7% threshold.